-Every client’s length of stay at Four Circles will depend on his or her particular issues, needs, and circumstances.
-Our clinical team will create a personalized treatment plan that adapts to the client’s pace and ensures that every individual receives no more and no less treatment than necessary.
+Every client’s length of stay at Four Circles depends on his or her particular issues, needs, and circumstances.
+Our clinical team creates a personalized treatment plan that adapts to the client’s pace, and ensures that they receive no more and no less treatment than necessary.

 Recommended Length of Stay

 As a result of these findings, some of the most renowned substance abuse treatment centers have begun to offer 45- and 90-day programs.
-A research-based wilderness therapy program, Four Circles was one of first young adult programs to understand the importance of long-term addiction treatment and aftercare.
+As a research-based outdoor therapy program, Four Circles was one of first young adult programs to understand the importance of long-term addiction treatment and aftercare.
 With a minimum length of stay of 42 days and treatment plans that extend up to 90 days, Four Circles has been on the cutting edge of addiction treatment since its inception.

 Addiction is a chronic, progressive illness that can be fatal if left untreated.
 Like other serious medical illnesses, such as diabetes or heart disease, treatment must occur over months and even years in order to achieve a full recovery.
-With appropriate long-term treatment, young people can learn how to identify and cope with triggers for drug or alcohol use, build a social support network, and cement the skills that are essential for lasting.
+With appropriate long-term treatment, clients can learn how to identify and cope with triggers for drug or alcohol use, build a social support network, and cement the skills that are essential for lasting sobriety.

-By its nature, wilderness therapy is full of adventure – but at Four Circles we take adventure to a whole new level.
+By its nature, outdoor therapy is full of adventure.
+But at Four Circles, we take adventure to a whole new level.

-Adventure activities like rock climbing, fly fishing, and canoeing are a regular part of the curriculum at Four Circles.
-As part of our clinical programming, adventure trips to nearby mountains and rivers remind our clients that being clean and sober can be rewarding and fun.
+Adventurous activities like rock climbing, fly-fishing, and canoeing are a regular part of the curriculum at Four Circles.
+As part of our clinical programming, adventure trips to nearby mountains and rivers remind our clients that being csober can be rewarding and fun.
 Through adrenaline-pumping activities, clients discover new pastimes and interests that make them feel excited and energized without using drugs or alcohol.

 Much more than a fun recreational outlet, the adventure trips also serve an important therapeutic purpose.
 Every new activity challenges clients to push their limits, and also brings out emotions and behavior patterns quickly so therapists can assist in processing those emotions and channeling them in more constructive ways.
 This type of “peak experience” has proven to aid greatly in recovery from drug or alcohol abuse.

-Adventure activities also help young adults in recovery stay mindful of the present moment while building their skills and confidence.
-The rock climbing, canoeing, and fly fishing outings are rich with metaphor, giving staff and therapists at Four Circles new opportunities to explore the issues underlying each client’s limiting beliefs about themselves and how they view the world.
+Adventure-based activities also help young adults in recovery stay mindful of the present moment while building their skills and confidence.
+The rock climbing, canoeing, and fly-fishing outings are rich with metaphor, giving therapists new opportunities to explore the issues underlying each client’s limiting beliefs about themselves and how they view the world.

-Taking advantage of the beautiful landscapes surrounding our campus, as well as the multiple climbing areas and dozens of streams and ponds nearby, adventure activities are a natural complement to the wilderness expeditions, individual and group therapy, and 12-step curriculum offered at Four Circles.
-The adventure curriculum, while invigorating and fun, also presents one more opportunity for clients to connect with the natural world and focus on the work of recovery.
+Taking advantage of the beautiful landscapes surrounding our campus, as well as the multiple climbing areas and dozens of streams and ponds nearby, outdoor activities are a natural complement to the individual therapy, group therapy, and 12-Step curriculum offered at Four Circles.
+The adventure-based curriculum, while invigorating and fun, also presents one more opportunity for clients to connect with the natural world and focus on their recovery.